ucscode/simple-classes/README.md

     _value text
   );
 ```
-If a pair table does not exist, it will be created by the Pairs class.
+If a pair table does not exist, it will be created by the Pairs class when instantiated.\
 So how does it work?
 ```php
   $mysqli = new mysqli(...your config);
   $pair = new pairs($mysqli, 'tablename');